padas-lab-de/krony-PT/README.md

 	* we need some serious logging of the gradients.
 	* start with this [blog by Karpathy](http://karpathy.github.io/2019/04/25/recipe/)

-* Kronecker Decompostion is actually not the closest to W:
+* Kronecker Decomposition is actually not the closest to W:
 	* i.e., when I distill the student/teacher. the mse btw the original weights and KP weights actually gets bigger. this is kinda surprising, but it could make sense somehow.
 	* I should be able to  the val loss, if that one decreases while the mse increases, then that's fine.
 	* next: add grad accumulation (I doubt that It would help)